stanleyyylau/pinterest-clone/README.md

 sometime it doesnt work with local machine, has to put the code on production server

 ## V2
-User should be able to login via twitter
+User should be able to login via twitter and logout

 ## V3
-User should be able to see his info after login
+User should be about to post new pin